haimn100/sprintcv/README.md

    - Update the database configuration in `knexfile.ts` to match your environment.
    - Customize the Puppeteer automation logic in the relevant files (`src/puppeteer.ts`, etc.) to fit your requirements.

+4. Add the resume file:

+Place your resume file in the resources folder of the project. currently the app will look for only one pdf file named resume.pdf

-4. Build and run the project:
+5. Build and run the project:
    ```shell
    npm run dev
    ```